lyxal/100-Little-Keg-Exercises/Ex 4/Question.md

 - For each number from 0 to 100 (inclusive):
 -   If the number is even, print the letter `E`
 -   Otherwise: print the number
-- Each number/letter is to be seperateed by a space
+- Each number/letter is to be separated by a space

 You will need to know these things: